sonali0901/nerdirc/Installtionguide.md

 Tkinter provides a robust and platform independent windowing toolkit, that is available to Python programmers.

 ##Installing setup file
-	come out the virtual environment folder and get into the folder that was cloned. cd ..
+Come out the virtual environment folder and get into the folder that was cloned.
+		cd ..
 		cd nerdirc
-	install the setup file by running the following command python setup.py install
+Install the setup file by running the following command
+		python setup.py install

-##Run the application by he following command in the terminal
+##Run the application by the following command in the terminal
 	./nerdirc

 ##Deactivating virtualenv